fleschutz/PowerShell/Docs/play-parrot-sound.md

 ## play-parrot-sound.ps1 - Plays a parrot sound

-This script plays a parrot sound.
+This PowerShell script plays a parrot sound.

 ## Parameters
 ```powershell